CharukaK/probe/docs/language-spec.md

 - `matches` (in `value-assert`) compares against a regular expression `string` value.
-- `length-assert` applies `comparator` to the element count of an array or object `assert-target`, or the character count of a string target — e.g.
+- `length-assert` applies `comparator` to the element count of an array or object `assert-target`, or the character count of a string target, e.g.
   `@assert body.items length == 3`, `@assert body.items length >= 1`.
 It's
   a syntax error against `status`/`duration` (scalars have no length).
-- `existence-assert` checks whether `assert-target` is present in the response at all — distinct from `value-assert ... != null`, which requires the key to be present *and* non-null. `@assert body.deletedAt not exists` passes if the key is absent; `@assert body.deletedAt != null` would error (unresolvable target) if the key is absent rather than just `null`.
+- `existence-assert` checks whether `assert-target` is present in the response at all.
+This is distinct from `value-assert ... != null`, which requires the key to be present *and* non-null. `@assert body.deletedAt not exists` passes if the key is absent; `@assert body.deletedAt != null` would error (unresolvable target) if the key is absent rather than just `null`.
 - `schema-assert` validates the entire response body against a JSON Schema file at `quoted-path` (§7.3), resolved relative to the `.probe` file.
-  This is the one `@assert` form that doesn't take an `assert-target` narrower than the whole `body` — it's a contract-level check, not a field-level one.
+  This is the one `@assert` form that doesn't take an `assert-target` narrower than the whole `body`; it's a contract-level check, not a field-level one.
 - A failed `@assert` (any of the four forms) fails the enclosing request;
-  execution continues with the next request block (per PRD §5.3).
+  execution continues with the next request block.

 Examples:
 ```